rboric/react-hrm-app/README.md

 ## Introduction

 Effective task management and HRM processes are crucial for the smooth functioning of any organization.
-The HRM Task Management App is designed to provide a comprehensive solution that combines task management with HRM features.
+The react-hrm-app is designed to provide a comprehensive solution that combines task management with HRM features.
 This application offers features such as task creation, worker management, payroll information, time off requests, and profile management.

 ## Features